 The Engraved Glass Screen: The whole church can be seen through the decorated glass screen which divides the narthex from the church itself.
 Often missed are the 4 glass panels delicately engraved with angels, and the 2 glass panels engraved with fish and a cross.

 Bell Tower: In 1993, Father Symons, who was based in Swanage at the time, donated the bell for the Bell Tower.
 This was in place to call people to Midnight Mass that year.
-The bell automatically rings the Angelus at noon and 6pm each day and is rung three times by an altar server at the consecration during the Mass.
+The bell is rung three times by an altar server at the consecration during the Mass.
+A stainless steel cross, illuminated at night, was placed on top of the bell tower in October 2018.
+It replaced a wooden one that had rotted away.

 Items of Interest on the Left Side of the Church